citrix/citrix-hypervisor-ddk/docs/getting-started.md

 -  When complete, exit the xenconsole session using **CTRL-\]**

-For more information on using with the xe CLI please see the *XenServer Administrator's Guide*, available online.
+For more information on using with the xe CLI please see the [Citrix Hypervisor Product Documentation](https://docs.citrix.com/en-us/citrix-hypervisor/command-line-interface.html).